microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 # Description

-We've introduced a new XAML language feature that allows the initialization of collection-type properties (including read-only properties) using Xaml attribute syntax.
+We've introduced a new Xaml language feature that allows the initialization of collection-type properties (including read-only properties) using Xaml attribute syntax.
 We've also updated the Grid APIs to make sure that this syntax works properly in particular for Grid's use cases.

 Grid initialization in Xaml markup has always required a lot of XML: